 Group Supervision of Supervision

-topics are covered later in internship.
+while more specialized topics are covered later in internship.
 For example,

 seminars on ethical issues in treatment, boundaries in therapy, and crisis intervention

-are offered earlier in internship, while seminars such as psychopharmacology, advocacy, and
+are offered earlier in internship, while seminars such as psychopharmacology, advocacy,

 by senior staff and invited guest speakers.

-cultural influences on student development, examine guidelines
+competence, identify cultural influences on student development, examine guidelines

 relating to multicultural competence, and plan and enact cultural programming

 initiatives.
 Seminar facilitators utilizes didactic material, discussion, activities

 to encourage self-awareness, current, local, and national news events and a wide

 Professional Development Seminar

-etc. During this seminar, interns will have an opportunity to discuss
+self-care, etc. During this seminar, interns will have an opportunity to discuss

-with the training director their progress, concerns, and provide ongoing feedback about
+with the training director their progress, concerns, and provide ongoing feedback

-training and orientation to theories and models of outreach,
+seminar involves didactic training and orientation to theories and models of outreach,

 activities of the center.